Inhomogeneous Kinetic Equation for Mixed Neutrinos: Tracing the Missing Energy

-For the moment, our finding is primarily of conceptual interest: at least superficially, the roles of energy and entropy are somewhat exchanged relative to a naive expectation.
-This finding may shed new light on a recent proposal that the final outcome of fast conversions may be some sort of thermalized state~\cite{Johns:2023jjt}.
+Our finding may shed new light on a recent proposal that the final outcome of fast conversions may be some sort of thermalized state~\cite{Johns:2023jjt}.
 The quasi-steady state generically observed in numerical simulations of fast conversions~\cite{Padilla-Gay:2020uxa,Zaizen:2023ihz, Xiong:2023vcm, Abbar:2023ltx, Cornelius:2023eop, Urquilla:2024bvf} is only determined by the oscillatory part of the density matrix, yet its dynamics does not admit a separately conserved energy.
 Thus, it cannot separately thermalize, since it exchanges energy with the kinetic energy of neutrinos.

 {\bf\textit{Acknowledgments.}}---We acknowledge useful discussion with Basudeb Dasgupta, Lucas Johns, Shashank Shalgar, and Irene Tamborra.
 DFGF is supported by the Villum Fonden under Project No.\ 29388 and the European Union's Horizon 2020 Research and Innovation Program under the Marie Sk{\l}odowska-Curie Grant Agreement No.\ 847523 ``INTERACTIONS.''
 GGR acknowledges partial support by the German Research Foundation (DFG) through the Collaborative Research Centre ``Neutrinos and Dark Matter in Astro- and Particle Physics (NDM),'' Grant SFB-1258-283604770, and under Germany’s Excellence Strategy through the Cluster of Excellence ORIGINS EXC-2094-390783311.
 GS acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- EXC 2121 ``Quantum Universe'' -- 390833306.